Life: Linnaean

-The exploration of the Americas revealed large numbers of new plants and animals that needed descriptions and classification.
-In the latter part of the 16th century and the beginning of the 17th, careful study of animals commenced and was gradually extended until it formed a sufficient body of knowledge to serve as an anatomical basis for classification.

 In the late 1740s, Carl Linnaeus introduced his system of binomial nomenclature for the classification of species.
 Linnaeus attempted to improve the composition and reduce the length of the previously used many-worded names by abolishing unnecessary rhetoric, introducing new descriptive terms and precisely defining their meaning.
-The Linnaean classification has eight levels: domains, kingdoms, phyla, class, order, family, genus, and species.

 The fungi were originally treated as plants.
 For a short period Linnaeus had classified them in the taxon Vermes in Animalia, but later placed them back in Plantae.
-Copeland classified the Fungi in his Protoctista, thus partially avoiding the problem but acknowledging their special status.
+Herbert Copeland classified the Fungi in his Protoctista, including them with single-celled organisms and thus partially avoiding the problem but acknowledging their special status.
 The problem was eventually solved by Whittaker, when he gave them their own kingdom in his five-kingdom system.
 Evolutionary history shows that the fungi are more closely related to animals than to plants.

-As new discoveries enabled detailed study of cells and microorganisms, new groups of life were revealed, and the fields of cell biology and microbiology were created.
-These new organisms were originally described separately in protozoa as animals and protophyta/thallophyta as plants, but were united by Haeckel in the kingdom Protista; later, the prokaryotes were split off in the kingdom Monera, which would eventually be divided into two separate groups, the Bacteria and the Archaea.
+As advances in microscopy enabled detailed study of cells and microorganisms, new groups of life were revealed, and the fields of cell biology and microbiology were created.
+These new organisms were originally described separately in protozoa as animals and protophyta/thallophyta as plants, but were united by Ernst Haeckel in the kingdom Protista; later, the prokaryotes were split off in the kingdom Monera, which would eventually be divided into two separate groups, the Bacteria and the Archaea.
 This led to the six-kingdom system and eventually to the current three-domain system, which is based on evolutionary relationships.

 However, the classification of eukaryotes, especially of protists, is still controversial.

-As microbiology, molecular biology and virology developed, non-cellular reproducing agents were discovered, such as viruses and viroids.
+As microbiology developed, viruses, which are non-cellular, were discovered.
 Whether these are considered alive has been a matter of debate; viruses lack characteristics of life such as cell membranes, metabolism and the ability to grow or respond to their environments.
-Viruses can still be classed into "species" based on their biology and genetics, but many aspects of such a classification remain controversial.
+Viruses have been classed into "species" based on their genetics, but many aspects of such a classification remain controversial.

-In May 2016, scientists reported that 1 trillion species are estimated to be on Earth currently with only one-thousandth of one per cent described.

-The original Linnaean system has been modified over time as follows:
+The original Linnaean system has been modified many times, for example as follows:

+The attempt to organise the Eukaryotes into a small number of kingdoms has been challenged.
+The Protozoa do not form a clade or natural grouping, and nor do the Chromista (Chromalveolata).

+Metagenomic

+The ability to sequence large numbers of complete genomes has allowed biologists to take a metagenomic view of the phylogeny of the whole tree of life.
+This has led to the realisation that the majority of living things are bacteria, and that all have a common origin.